 Yes, Kung Fu has extremely powerful striking techniques.
-Kung Fu uses 3 concepts to generate power: first, punches must have velocity or speed, second, striking past the intended target or follow through, and third, aligning the your skeletal structure so that no force is lost.
+Kung Fu power generation comes from 3 things: first, your punches must have velocity or speed, second, you must strike through the intended target, and third, you have to align your skeletal structure so that no force is lost.

 Is it something that you're born with?
 Or is this something that can be learned and cultivated with training?